Reference Share Price

 ADS stands for “American Depositary Share”.
 ADR stands for “American Depositary Receipt”.
 An ADR is a certificate that evidences ADSs (though the terms ADR and ADS are often used interchangeably).
 ADSs are listed on the NYSE under the symbols RDS.A and RDS.B.
 Each ADS represents two ordinary shares, two ordinary A Shares in the case of RDS.A or two ordinary B Shares in the case of RDS.B.

-Royal Dutch Shell plc is currently exploring together with the Depository how ADS holders might reclaim SDRT amounts deducted on previous issues under the Scrip Dividend Programme.
-Details will be made available as soon as possible on the dividend section of the Royal Dutch Shell plc website: www.shell.com/dividend.
+ADS holders may wish to consider reclaiming SDRT amounts deducted on previous issues under the Scrip Dividend Programme.
+Further details can be found within the dividend section of the Royal Dutch Shell plc website: www.shell.com/dividend.

 Scrip dividend programme